 Have you ever needed to find criminal records?
 Was it easy?
-Did you search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your comments may help other people that are in the same situation.

 Click here to tell about all about it

 On a Federal level, the FBI has a list of the Top Ten Most Wanted Criminals.
 In Saratoga County, the Saratoga County Sheriff’s Department maintains their own list of the top most wanted criminals in the county.

 Life In Jail / What Its Like

 Everyone knows that getting locked up in Saratoga County Jail is very scary, eventually you will become accustomed to the daily routine there.
 Inmates get an alarm for wake-up at 6:00am, and next you’ll have roll call.
 After roll call you will have breakfast.
 When you finish breakfast participate in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.